fbpx

 5. They are faster in water than on land

 Although they spend most of their time in the trees, sloths are surprisingly good swimmers.
-They can swim through water three times faster than they can move on the ground!
+Sloths can swim through water three times faster than they can move on the ground!
 Three-fingered sloths have two more neck vertebrae than any other mammal.
 This allows them to turn their heads through 270° and effortlessly keep their nose above water when swimming.

 6. It takes sloths 30 days to digest a leaf